KodimTech/nearcut-code-challenge/README.md

 Continuous deployment was set up using the Fly.io GitHub Action but it does not trigger automatically, didn't find it necessary for this project, but it's part of my stack knowledge.

+No css library was used, as you didn't mention on your job description, I decided to use a example on codepen to make it look a little bit better.

 It was a pleasure to work on this challenge, I hope you enjoy it.